UK's Kwarteng rushes to London for crunch talks on tax U-turn | Business

 - United Kingdom

-British finance minister Kwasi Kwarteng cut short a trip to Washington to rush back early on Friday to London where pressure is mounting for the new government to scrap much of an economic programme that unleashed turmoil on financial markets.
-The pound and government bonds rallied further, adding to their partial recovery since Prime Minister Liz Truss's government began on Thursday to look for ways to balance the books after her unfunded tax cuts crushed the value of British assets and drew international criticism.
+British finance minister Kwasi Kwarteng cut short a trip to Washington to rush back early on Friday to London where he is expected to scrap parts of an economic programme that unleashed turmoil on financial markets.
+British government bonds rallied further, adding to their partial recovery since Prime Minister Liz Truss's government began on Thursday to look for ways to balance the books after her unfunded tax cuts crushed the value of British assets and drew international censure.

 Greg Hands, a junior trade minister, said on Friday the government remained committed to its so-called growth programme and that there were absolutely no plans to change anything.
 He said people wanting details would have to wait until Oct.
 31 when Kwarteng is due to set out a full budget plan alongside independent forecasts that will show the cost of the tax cuts to the public finances and whether they will boost economic growth.